hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/overview.md

-## Overview

-Forms are combinations of multiple elements used to collect and display information of varying complexity and type.
-These guidelines outline common form examples and identify the patterns used to design, assemble, and implement a consistent, user-centric form.
+A form is a container housing various inputs and controls that display and collect data.
+These guidelines identify common patterns for designing and assembling a consistent, user-centric form.

-**Need to rewrite this**